-- 1.Use recommended seed rate.
-Avoid higher plant population as it attracts the insect causing heavy infestation. - 2.
-If possible, plant trap crop like Dhaincha on the field boundaries which attract the beetle thereby protecting the soybean crop. - 3.
-Destroy the affected plant part during the initial stage of infestation in order to break the life cycle of the insect. - 4.
-Spray the crop with Thichloprid 21.7 SC (a)750 ml/ha or or Profenophos 50 EC (a) ml/ha 1250 Betacyfluthrin or a 350 Imidacloprid ml/ha or Thiamethoxam + Lambda Cyhalothrin (a) 125 ml/ha during the initial infestation of girdle beetle.
+- Use recommended seed rate.
+Avoid higher plant population as it attracts the insect causing heavy infestation. - If possible, plant trap crop like Dhaincha on the field boundaries which attract the beetle thereby protecting the soybean crop. - Destroy the affected plant part during the initial stage of infestation in order to break the life cycle of the insect. - Spray the crop with Thichloprid 21.7 SC @750 ml/ha or Profenophos 50 EC @1250 ml/ha or Betacyfluthrin + Imidacloprid @ 350 ml/ha or Thiamethoxam + Lambda Cyhalothrin @125 ml/ha during the initial infestation of girdle beetle.